astropy/astropy/docs/utils/iers.rst

           is not discussed below.
 For details, see the documentation of `~astropy.utils.iers.LeapSeconds`.

-There are two IERS data products that are commonly used in the :ref:`astropy-time`
+There are two IERS data products that we discuss here:
-package:

-- **Bulletin A** (:class:`~astropy.utils.iers.IERS_A`) is updated weekly and has historical data starting from 1972 and predictive data for 1 year into the future.
+- **Bulletin A** (:class:`~astropy.utils.iers.IERS_A`) is updated weekly and has historical data starting from 1973 and predictive data for 1 year into the future.
 It contains Earth orientation parameters x/y pole, UT1-UTC and their errors at daily intervals.
 This data file needs to be download from an IERS data service or mirror.